slackhq/slack-api-docs/events/im_history_changed.md

 	}

 A `im_history_changed` event is sent to all clients in a DM channel when bulk changes have occured to that DM channel's history.
-When clients recieve this message they should reload chat history for the channel if they have any cached messages before `latest`.
+When clients receive this message they should reload chat history for the channel if they have any cached messages before `latest`.